-Rho Epsilon Real Estate Fraternity is sponsored by the Alabama Center for Real Estate.
+The Culverhouse Real Estate Club (CREC) is sponsored by the Alabama Center for Real Estate.
 The student organization is open to all undergraduates, graduates and alumni with an interest in real estate.
 Our goal is to promote professional excellence through the communication between the academic and business communities, to assist students in the transition into careers, and to develop future leaders in the real estate industry.

 The American Marketing Association established Alpha Mu Alpha as an honorary student society.
 The major objective is to recognize the scholarship of undergraduate and graduate Marketing students.
 Students eligible for membership include 1.) the top 10 percent of all undergraduate senior Marketing students who are graduating within the academic school year; 2.) the top 20 percent of all master's students concentrating in Marketing; and 3.) all doctoral students majoring in Marketing who have completed their course work and passed their comprehensive examinations.

 Advisor: Dr. Glenn Richey 205-348-2826

 The Alabama Center for Real Estate sponsors the Alpha Sigma Gamma International Real Estate Honor Society, the only international organization for the recognition of real estate student excellence in the world.
 To be inducted into the real estate society, one must have completed at least six hours of real estate classes, have a 3.5 GPA overall and a 3.7 GPA in all completed real estate courses.
 Most students are inducted the last semester of their senior year.